bluecatlabs/gateway-workflows/Community/manage_endpoints/README.md

 </details>

 ## About
-The BlueCat Device Registration Portal provides a single, centralized API and UI for making instant registers and management for network devices where the management of that data is spread across multiple accounts, groups, location, networks and DNS providers.
+This portal for endpoint registration and IP address management provides a self-service UI for managing the registration of devices on the network.
+Each device is registered with a unique MAC address and is assigned to a device group.
+Most registered devices also have a fixed IP address assigned that is registered in DNS and reserved in DHCP.

 ## Requirements

 - BlueCat Gateway Version: 22.4.1 or greater
 - BAM/BDDS Version: 9.4 or greater
-- Windows Server Version: 2012 or later

 ## BAM setup

-### Setup focus database
+### Setup database access for Gateway
-   1. Add license to workflow
-   2. Add host entry to BAM:
+   1. Add Gateway host IP addresses to database ACL on BAM:

         ```
         ssh root@<BAM IP>